darkreapyre/tmp/README.md

 ### Polynomial Fitting and MPC Preprocessing

-After converting the the waypoints to the vehicle's local coordinate system, I used
+After converting the the waypoints to the vehicle's local coordinate system, I used a 2nd order polynomial

 ### Model Predictive Control and Latency